Direct Policy Optimization using Deterministic Sampling and Collocation: Examples

-TO naturally finds a solution that is in close proximity to the obstacles.
-In contrast, DPO finds a path that reaches the goal state while remaining a safe distance from the obstacles (Fig. \ref{car_trajectory}).
-Unlike \textit{ad-hoc} techniques for obstacle avoidance, like obstacle inflation, the path generated by DPO results from consideration of the coupled dynamics, constraints, and disturbances of the system.
+For this scenario, TO finds a path that is in close proximity to the obstacles.
+In contrast, by considering noise, DPO with $\delta = 0.001$ finds a path that remains a safe distance from the obstacles.
+Decreasing the noise results in convergence to the TO solution.
+However, larger disturbance inputs (e.g., $\delta = 0.01$), expose a limitation of DPO; samples can diverge, resulting in a multimodal state distribution with trajectories taking different paths around the obstacles (Fig. \ref{car_trajectory}).
+Ultimately, unlike \textit{ad hoc} techniques like obstacle inflation, DPO considers the coupling of dynamics, constraints, and disturbances to generate safer paths for the system.